nyggus/makepackage/README.md

 >> * a conftest.py file in the tests/ folder
 >> * simple annotations in the `foo()`, `bar()` and `baz()` functions of the newly created package
 >> * `doctest`s in the above functions
+>> * packages installed in the editable mode

 # Notes on further development of your package

 As mentioned before, the first step is to fill in several fields in setup.py and author in LICENSE.
 Then you need to create a virtual environment, in which you install the package in the editable mode.
 And that's all you need to start development.

 From now on, you're on your own.
 However, a package created using `makepackage` comes with some help for inexperienced users.
-They can see how to write tests (using `pytest`), how to use a conftest.py file (for `pytest`ing), how to write fixtures and parametrized tests (again for `pytest`ing), how to import the package's modules and functions, and the like.
+They can see how to write tests (using `pytest`), how to use a conftest.py file (for `pytest`ing), how to write fixtures and parametrized tests (again for `pytest`ing), how to import the package's modules and functions, how to write `doctest`s, and the like.
 These are just some basic development tools.

-There is one thing I'd like to stress, and it's related to imports (actually, imports sometimes happen to pose some unexpected problems during Python coding).
+There is one thing I'd like to stress, and it's related to imports.
+(The truth is, imports sometimes happen to pose some unexpected problems during Python coding).
 When you add a new module to the source folder (in our example, this is ziuziu/), e.g., ziuziu/another_ziuziu.py, then in the main `ziuziu` module you can import it as `from ziuziu import another_ziuziu` or `from ziuziu.another_ziuziu import another_foo`.
 Note that the regular approach you would use, that is, `import another_ziuziu`, will not work here.

 ## Testing